 - Lower relative volume (RVOL);

-- You may not get the price you want because it can take longer to find a buyer or seller.
+- You may not get the price you want because finding a buyer or seller can take longer.

 Is Intraday Short Selling Risky?

 Any trading you do is going to be risky.
 And yes, that includes short selling.
-However, intraday short selling strategies are designed to give you the best outcome for success.
-It’s up to you to put in the work to make that happen.
-If you’re willing to learn, study, and practice, you’ll be a great trader.
+However, intraday short-selling strategies are designed to give you the best outcome for success.
+It’s up to you to work to make that happen.
+You’ll be a great trader if you’re willing to learn, study, and practice.
 Dedication is all it takes.

-Short interest is simply the percentage of the stocks float that’s currently in a short position.
-Likewise, a stock with a high short interest ratio has an increased number of shares sold short and/or a low number available to trade.
+Short interest is simply the percentage of the stock’s float currently in a short position.
+Likewise, a stock with a high short-interest ratio has increased shares sold short and a low number available to trade.

-Depending on how you look at it, a high short interest can either be a warning or an opportunity.
+Depending on how you view it, a high short interest can be a warning or an opportunity.

-So look for patterns when determining what intraday short selling strategies you want to trade.
+So, look for patterns when determining intraday short-selling strategies you want to trade.
 Candlestick patterns are a great indicator of movement.

-So how does one know when the stock price is going to come crashing back down.
-After all, we know that it makes intuitive sense it will.
+So, how does one know when the stock price will come crashing back down?
+After all, we know that it makes intuitive sense, and it will.
 In the most basic sense, we use a few indicators to help us identify when the ride will reverse.

 Pay Attention to the Morning Breakout

-Let me start with a classic momentum trading strategy we commonly see at market open.
-For reasons I’m not going to discuss here, most of the breakouts happen at the market open.
+Let me start with a classic momentum trading strategy we commonly see at market opening.
+For reasons I won’t discuss here, most breakouts happen at the market open.
 Naturally, after a certain amount of time, the stock becomes overextended.

-Remember our roller coaster above; well, the car can’t keep going up forever.
-Eventually, there’s a pullback when traders who bought in low will want to sell to take profit.
+Remember our roller coaster above; the car can’t keep going up forever.
+Eventually, there’s a pullback when traders who bought in low will want to sell to make a profit.

 This is the point where the reversal trading strategy comes into play.
-It’s the trading that’s done after a huge surge or breakout, allowing you to short the stock as it reverses its trend to pullback.
+The trading that’s done after a huge surge or breakout allows you to short the stock as it reverses its trend to pullback.

-When you “go long” or buy a stock, you hope the price will go up.
+You hope the price will increase when you “go long” or buy a stock.
 The most you can lose is the upfront cost to enter the trade.
-But, your profits are unlimited if the price keeps going up and up and up.
+But your profits are unlimited if the price keeps going up and up and up.
 In other words, there’s no ceiling you can hit.

-On the contrary, when you short sell a stock, you hope it falls to zero and hits the floor.
+On the contrary, when you short-sell a stock, you hope it falls to zero and hits the floor.
 But what if the tides turn and the prices rise?
 Without a ceiling, there’s no limit to the amount you can lose.
-Luckily though, this can be avoided with tight stop-losses and proper risk management.
+Luckily, this can be avoided with tight stop-losses and proper risk management.
 We show you how here in our risk management video.

 There is no shortage of trading strategies out there.
 Whatever strategy you choose, you need to find the one that works for you and stick with it.
 Short selling is a great way to make significant profits, but it’s not for the inexperienced or faint of heart.
-That’s because there’s a whole lot that can go wrong when it comes to a short sale and learn your favorite intraday short selling strategies.
+That’s because a lot can go wrong when it comes to a short sale, so learn your favorite intraday short selling strategies.

-The most important thing that you can do is make sure that you’ve done your homework.
+The most important thing you can do is ensure you’ve done your homework.
 This type of trading is a very complicated game, and you don’t want to find yourself on the wrong side of a trade.
 Let us help you in your trading journey.
-We have thousands of dollars of free courses and videos to get you started.
+We have thousands of free courses and videos to get you started.
 Be prepared for every trading day in the market by joining our team!